Research and Budget

 Through January, the Finance Department works with each department and the City Manager’s Office to compile an operating budget and the capital improvement program budget.

 In February, City Council holds a single work session devoted to discussing a variety of budget topics for the upcoming fiscal year.

 In February and March, City Council holds public hearings to set a cap on property tax revenue, discuss the proposed budgets and adopt the final budgets.

 The State of Iowa requires a one-year budget be adopted and submitted by March 31 of each year.

 Your annual property tax bill is made up of many tax rates, divided up between the Des Moines Public School District, City of Des Moines, Polk County, Broadlawns Medical Center and a category called Other – which includes DART, DMACC and the State of Iowa.

-Now thanks to the Local Option Sales Tax that went into effect in July of 2019, the City of Des Moines – as promised – reduced its tax rate two straight years.
+Now thanks to the Local Option Sales Tax that went into effect in July of 2019, the City of Des Moines – as promised – reduced its tax rate three straight years.

 per $1,000 of taxable value